Jane Bonham Carter, Baroness Bonham-Carter of Yarnbury

-Jane Bonham Carter, Baroness Bonham-Carter of Yarnbury (born 20 October 1957) is a British Liberal Democrat politician, and member of the House of Lords.
+Jane Bonham Carter, Baroness Bonham-Carter of Yarnbury (born 20 October 1957), is a British Liberal Democrat politician, and member of the House of Lords.

 Background

 Family

 Bonham Carter hails from the Bonham Carter family.
-Her great-grandfather was H. H. Asquith, the former Prime Minister, and her grandparents were Maurice Bonham Carter and Violet Bonham Carter.
-Her father Mark Bonham Carter was a Liberal MP before becoming a Liberal Democrat Life Peer.
-Her aunt Laura Bonham Carter married Jo Grimond, who was to become Leader of the Liberal Party.
-Her family is the only example so far where three generations have received Life Peerages under the Life Peerages Act 1958.
+Her great-grandfather was H. H. Asquith, the former Prime Minister, and her grandparents were Maurice Bonham-Carter and Violet Bonham Carter.
+Her father, Mark Bonham Carter was a Liberal MP before becoming a Liberal Democrat life peer.
+Her aunt Laura Bonham-Carter married Jo Grimond, who was to become Leader of the Liberal Party.
+Her family is the only example so far where three generations have received life peerages under the Life Peerages Act 1958.

 Her maternal grandfather is the American publisher Condé Nast.

-In 2008 she was reported to be the partner of Baron Tim Razzall.
+In 2008 she was reported to be the partner of Lord Razzall.
 Bonham Carter has declared the relationship in the House of Lords Register of Interests.

 Her cousins include the actress Helena Bonham Carter and fellow Liberal Democrat parliamentarian Raymond Asquith, 3rd Earl of Oxford and Asquith.